What is Condition-based Maintenance?

 - How critical are potential failures?

-- How likely are those failures to occur?
+- Are those failures likely to recur?

 Highly critical production assets with high repair and replacement costs are usually the best candidates for a condition-based maintenance program.
 Typically, CbM is used in large, asset-intensive organizations including automotive suppliers, oil and gas, facilities with complex building automation systems, utilities, and organizations that rely on fleet vehicles.